gatsbyjs/gatsby/packages/gatsby-image/README.md

 GraphQL includes a concept called "query fragments".
 Which, as the name suggests, are a part of a query that can be used in multiple queries.
-To ease building with `gatsby-image`, Gatsby image processing plugins which support `gatsby-image` ship with fragments which you can easily include in your queries.
+To ease building with `gatsby-image`, Gatsby image processing plugins which support `gatsby-image` ship with fragments which you can include in your queries.

 Note,
 [due to a limitation of GraphiQL](https://github.com/graphql/graphiql/issues/612),